vmware-clarity/ng-clarity/docs/BUILD.md

 ## Project Structure

-This repository consists of four projects:
+This repository consists of three projects:

 ```bash
 projects